LICO-labs/LinA.jl/README.md

 # LinA.jl
-LinA is a piecewise linear approximation package which approximates univariate diffentiable functions with an optimal piecewise linear function in term of number of pieces given a error metric.
+LinA is a piecewise linear approximation package which approximates univariate diffentiable functions with an optimal (in term of number of segments) piecewise linear function given an error metric.
 Both absolute and relative errors are implemented.
-It is also possible to add custom error type.
-LinA work expression as well as with native Julia functions and
+It is also possible to add custom error types.
+LinA works with expressions as well as with native Julia functions.
 Details of the algorithms can be found in [this paper.](https://hal.archives-ouvertes.fr/hal-03336003)

 ## Installation

-To install LinA, first, enter Pkg mode by hitting `]`, and then run the following command:
+To install LinA, first enter Pkg mode by hitting `]`, and then run the following command:

 ```julia-repl
 pkg> add https://github.com/LICO-labs/LinA.jl